cswclui/katacoda-scenarios-1/mstran-007/step02.md

 ## Steps

-**Step 1:** In second termail window go to the working directory with the course code of the Stangler Lite version of *Fortune Cookies*.
+**Step 1:** In second terminal window go to the working directory with the course code of the Stangler Lite version of *Fortune Cookies*.

 `clear && cd ~/fortune-cookies/monolith_strangled/ && pwd`{{execute T2}}